mcgov/az_scripts/README.md

 Build or install upstream linux kernel, rdma-core, and dpdk packages for MANA testing on Azure for Ubuntu 22.04 or RHEL 8.4+

-*and the rest!*
+and so on...

-<sub><sub>* *no warranty, not endorsed by my or any employer, do not use without reading, usefullness not guaranteed, by reading this readme you agree all things are possible*
+<sub><sub>* *no warranty, not endorsed by my or any employer, examples only, do not use without reading, usefullness not guaranteed*